-Uncertainty in the future has led to devaluation of the pound, which has had a number of effects.
-In general, this has made imports from outside the UK more expensive (relatively), and some manufactures have already responded to this by reducing the size of their products.
-However there are some benefits too.
-A weaker pound means that exports from the UK are more appealing to overseas importers.
+Most importantly, there’s been a big drop in the value of the pound.
+In general, that’s made imports from outside the UK relatively more expensive.
+Some manufactures have already responded - by reducing the size of their products, for example.
+But there are some benefits too; a weaker pound means that exports from the UK are more appealing to overseas importers.

-At Stowga we are collecting data on the import and export of goods in the UK, to enable us to predict future demand and adjust prices to get the best deal for both customers and warehouses.
-This also means we are able to look at data and determine the impact Brexit has already had.
-I have picked out a few commodities which we found particularly interesting, and attempt to explain why we have seen such large changes in volume.
-Imports
+At Stowga we’re collecting data on the import and export of goods in the UK, so we can predict future demand, and adjust prices to get the best deal for both customers and warehouses.
+It also means we can see the impact Brexit has already had.
+So here are a few commodities we found particularly interesting, and why we might have seen seen such large changes in volume.

-It seems obvious that luxury items would fall in volume, and old stamps are a prime example.
-Collectors are less interested in importing from overseas when the pound has fallen considerably, and whilst investors are looking to stay out of the currency market, they prefer to stick to “safer” commodities such as gold and semi precious metals.
+It’s not surprising that as luxury items become more expensive to import, volumes fall.
+Old stamps are a prime example.
+And while it’s true that investors are looking to stay out of the currency market, they usually prefer to stick to “safer” commodities, like gold and semi-precious metals.

-Note: This graph may not look like anything earth-shattering but the graphs are plotted with a logarithmic scale (on the y axis).
-This means that at each “tick” the volume goes up by a factor of 10.
+Note: This graph may not look like anything earth-shattering, but it’s plotted with a logarithmic scale (on the y-axis).
+That means that at each “tick”, the volume goes up by a factor of 10.
 So if there are two ticks separating the lines, the volumes differ by a factor of 100.
-It was necessary to use a logarithmic scale as the changes are so large!
+(We had to use a logarithmic scale as the changes are so large.)

-Over the three months the tonnage of equipment imported went from around 1,000 tonnes to over 10,000 tonnes - a 10x increase.
-Exports
+Over the three months, the tonnage of equipment imported went from around 1,000 tonnes to over 10,000 tonnes.

-It seems that food has been one of the first commodities to respond to the change in currency valuation, with its limited shelf life.
-Hake, a popular fish in the UK, has seen massive gains in the months following Brexit, with a 10,000% increase on the 7 year average in September.
-Buyers from the EU taking advantage of the cheaper pound are likely to be the main driving factor behind this, as the Hake becomes cheaper than other fish elsewhere.
-A number of other foods such as mushrooms, truffles and wheat have seen similar gains.
+Because food has a limited shelf life, it’s one of the first commodities to respond to the change in currency valuation.
+Exports of hake have gone up massively in the months following Brexit, with a 10,000% increase on the 7-year average in September.
+It’s likely that buyers from the EU are behind that, as hake becomes cheaper than other fish elsewhere.
+Mushrooms, truffles and wheat have seen similar gains.

-You would normally expect to have around 5 tonnes of Hake exported at this time of year - but in 2016 we exported over 500 tonnes.
+We’d normally expect to have around 5 tonnes of hake exported at this time of year.
+But in 2016 we exported over 500 tonnes.

 The Curious Case of Coconut Oilcake